If you hope to buy a house, rent an apartment, take out a car loan, or even get certain jobs, you’ll need to know how to build good credit.

 Furthermore, if you overextend yourself by taking on too much debt, you may default on your loan or make a late payment — and this will really hurt your credit score.

 Instead, if you’ve been waiting to buy a car or make some other large purchase, now might be an opportune time so long as you are financially prepared to make the payments.
-You should also use a vehicle loan calculator if this is the case, as it’ll give you more insight into the loan repayment.

 Make All of Your Payments On Time